dortania/OpenCore-Legacy-Patcher/docs/PATCHEXPLAIN.md

 * USBMap
   * Reason: Inject old USB map profiles to fix USB
-  * Models: All models require
+  * Models: All models require when spoofing moderate or higher, as well as pre-2012 models

 ### SSE